johnreynolds3d/johnreynolds3d/README.md

-👋  Hi there!
+Hi there!

-- 💞️  I'm a recent CS grad whose main areas of interest are Music, Artificial Intelligence, and Cybersecurity
+-  I'm a computer science graduate whose main areas of interest are artificial intelligence, generative design, and music
-- 👀  I'm currently seeking a role as a Software Developer, and I'm looking forward to making a difference as part of a great team
+-  I'm currently seeking a role as a software developer, and I'm looking forward to making a difference as part of a great team
-- 📫  You can reach me at john@johnreynolds3d.com
+-  You can reach me at john@johnreynolds3d.com

 Cheers!